 Mother Anna's, Boston

-Attesting to this is a steady crowd of “regulars” who dine here weekly.
-The delicious food keeps people coming back for more, in large part thanks to the recipes kept in the family and passed down through generations – from Anna Travaglione, the founder, to John Caparella, Anna’s grandson and current owner who runs this place with his three sons.
-At Mother Anna’s you can enjoy Italian cuisine at affordable prices complete with plenty of wine and drink options, including the perennial favorites gnocchi Liliana and shrimp exquisito.
+Mother Anna's remarkable longevity, surviving even the disappearance of the old Central Artery that once divided the North End, speaks volumes about its enduring charm and culinary prowess.
+Attesting to this is a loyal cadre of "regulars" who frequent the establishment weekly.
+The delicious food keeps people coming back for more, in large part thanks to the recipes kept in the family and passed down through generations – from Anna Travaglione, the founder, to John Caparella, Anna's grandson and current owner who runs this place alongside his three sons.
+At Mother Anna's you can enjoy Italian cuisine at affordable prices, complete with plenty of wine and drink options.
+Don't miss the perennial favorites: 'Gnocchi Liliana' and 'Shrimp Exquisito'.

-Today, Mother Anna’s is a gateway to the historic North End.
-On a hot summer day, their famous patio filled with umbrellas will shade you from sun, but when a night comes, customers may also enjoy a view of the Boston skyline that only Mother Anna’s can afford!
+Today, Mother Anna's serves as a gateway to the historic North End.
+On a hot summer day, their famous patio, filled with umbrellas, offers respite from the sun, and when night falls, patrons are treated to a breathtaking view of the Boston skyline.

 Mother Anna's on Map